jwbuurlage/Bulk/docs/README.md

     pip install mkdocs

-we need to install the Cinder theme
+we need to install the Material theme

-    pip install mkdocs-cinder
+    pip install mkdocs-material

 afterwards run